abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 In my setup, I ended up creating one VM for all projects that live under a single directory on my host machine, such as `/path/to/Projects`.

-I tried a VM per project, but it wasn't convenient because I sometimes want to add more directories to the agent's context.
+I tried a VM per project, but it wasn't convenient because I sometimes want to add more directories to the agent's context and it breaks flow a bit.
 I also don't see much value in that level of granularity when git worktrees already cover parallel work on different features in the same project.

+If you really want to have a VM per project it's possible with Lima as well and can be achived with the same speed and conveninence using [clone](https://lima-vm.io/docs/reference/limactl_clone/) VM command.

 So I have one development VM where I mount all my projects and my skills directory.
 I intentionally don't share full agent config directories, such as `~/.claude` or `~/.codex`; I keep them inside the VM.